What Is Progressive Myopia?

 Myopia, or nearsightedness, is a refractive error that causes blurred distance vision.
 It occurs when the eyeball grows too long, causing light to focus in front of the retina instead of directly on it.

 Progressive myopia is nearsightedness that worsens each year, requiring a significant increase in vision correction of at least half a diopter.

 Myopia progression is a rising concern among eyecare professionals because there is overwhelming scientific evidence that high levels of myopia are a risk factor for serious eye diseases in the future, such as glaucoma, cataracts, retinal detachment and myopic macular degeneration.
 Is your child's prescription rapidly changing?
-If so, contact Luxe Vision and Optical in Worthington, OH.
+If so, contact Luxe Vision and Optical in Powell.
 We offer myopia management, which can help slow down or even halt rapidly progressing myopia.

 Why Are Glasses Not A Solution?